joelcarlson/radiomics/README.md

 install.packages("radiomics")
 ```

-Or you can install the development version of the package (currently converting package to use C++ for computationally expensive tasks) using:
+Or you can install the development version of the package (currently converting package to use C++ for computationally expensive tasks - GLCM calculation is considerably faster than the CRAN version) using:

 ``` r
 devtools::install_github("joelcarlson/radiomics", ref="develop")